saintaze/Youtube-Clone/README.md

-# Youtube-Videoplayer-Clone-Template
+# Youtube-Videoplayer-Clone

-#### This is youtube videoplayer page clone built without any UI material frameworks.
+#### This is a Youtube VideoPlayer Clone (Built only with native HTML and CSS).
-We tried to make this as a pixel perfect clone of youtube with HTML and CSS.
+The project was to build a replica of youtube.
+And we strove to make it look exactly like that.

-###### by @saintaze and @imhtapm
+#### by @saintaze and @imhtapm
-It is only for educational purpose only
+It is for educational purpose only